bioinformatics-polito/PhyliCS/README.md

 ```
 <img src="figures/heatmap.png" alt="primary lung tumor clustering heatmap" width="700"/>

 The rows of the above heatmap represent the CNV profile of each cell and are sorted according to the cluster they belong.
 The colored bars on the left of the heatmap represent the different clusters.
-In this case, as it was expected, the algorithm divided the dataset into two subgroups of cells, characterized by a mean $CN \approx 2$ and a mean $CN \approx 4.5$, respectively.
+In this case, as it was expected, the algorithm divided the dataset into two subgroups of cells, characterized by a mean CN ≈ 2 and a mean CN ≈ 4.5, respectively.

 ### SHscore computation
 Now we load the data from the liver metastasis of the same tumor to quantify the spatial intra-tumor heterogeneity through the Spatial-Heterogeneity score, SHscore, we presented in our paper.